davghouse/AOLadderer/README.md

 Usage
 -----

-For Windows 10 users, download the latest release and double-click on AOLadder.UI.exe (you may be prompted to download .NET 4.7).
+For Windows 10 users, download the latest release and double-click on AOLadder.UI.exe.
 Earlier versions of Windows aren't supported, but there's a chance it might work on them.
 Users without Windows 10 can use an old (cross-platform) version of the application found [here](https://github.com/davghouse/AOLadderer/releases/tag/v1.3.3).